michaeljones/gleam-phoenix-mix/README.md

        aliases: aliases(),
 ```

-As a simple demonstration of interop between elixir & compile gleam files, make the following change
+As a simple demonstration of interop between elixir & the compiled gleam files, make the following
-to `lib/my_app_web/controllers/page_controller.ex`:
+change to `lib/my_app_web/controllers/page_controller.ex`:
 ```diff
  defmodule MyAppWeb.PageController do
    use MyAppWeb, :controller